binaroom/binaroom/README.md

 - 👋 Hi, We are @binaroom
-- 👀 I’m interested in Fashion
+- 👀 We are interested in Fashion

 <!---
 binaroom/binaroom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.